William Hootkins: Film and television

 Hootkins appeared in significant parts in films such as Hardware (1990), Like Father, Like Santa (as Santa Claus), and Hear My Song (1991), where he was the Mr. X who was presumed to be the Irish tenor Josef Locke under a false name.
 He portrayed Fatty Arbuckle in Ken Russell's infamous 1977 flop Valentino, and played Hans Zarkov's assistant in the 1980 Flash Gordon.
 He also made appearances in such films as Raiders of the Lost Ark and Tim Burton's Batman (the latter as Lt.
 Eckhardt).

 He also appeared in several roles on television, including Charles Frohman in The Lost Boys (1978), Colonel Cobb in the remake of The Tomorrow People and as Uncle George in the 2002 remake of The Magnificent Ambersons.
 His last film role was as reporter Frank Rich in the 2005 dramedy Colour Me Kubrick.

 Although American, he was a close look-alike to portray the young Winston Churchill through to his premiership in six episodes of the 1981 BBC Cymru Wales biographical series The Life and Times of David Lloyd George.
 He delivered Churchill's closing eulogy of his friend before parliament to end the series.

-At the time of his death, Hootkins was planning a screenplay on Fatty Arbuckle, focusing on the comic's life after his fall from grace in 1921; he had met Arbuckle's last wife, Addie McPhail.
+At the time of his death, Hootkins was planning a screenplay on Fatty Arbuckle, focusing on Arbuckle's life after his fall from grace in 1921; he had met Arbuckle's last wife, Addie McPhail.